im-open/git-version-lite/README.md

 ### Incrementing the Version

-This action uses [git-version-lite] to examine commit messages to determine whether to perform a major, minor or patch increment on merge.
+This action uses [git-version-lite] (the prior released version of itself!) to examine commit messages to determine whether to perform a major, minor or patch increment on merge.
 The following table provides the fragment that should be included in a commit message to active different increment strategies.
 | Increment Type | Commit Message Fragment                     |
 | -------------- | ------------------------------------------- |
 | major          | +semver:breaking                            |